Dynamic thermalization on noisy quantum hardware

-Having established equilibration (\ref{equilibration_2}), we explore the relaxation process further.
 Generically, describing the equilibrium state of a quantum many-body system requires a generalized Gibbs ensemble to account for the conserved quantities.
 The generalized Gibbs ensemble reduces to the conventional Gibbs ensemble if the conserved quantities are limited to total energy, particle number, and momentum \cite{Rigol2007Relaxation}.
-Since our quench protocol respects only the total energy conservation on average, we compare the averaged observables upon equilibration with those predicted by the usual Gibbs distribution.
-For the comparison, we consider a Gibbs state $\rho_{\rm th}(T) = e^{-H_0/T}/({\rm Tr} \, e^{-H_0/T})$ with the initial Hamiltonian $H_0$.
-By doing that, we aim to achieve thermal behavior for the initial system, assuming that the emergent temperature $T$ absorbs the effects of the interaction.
-At $t = 10/J > t_{\rm eq}$, we observe that while the occupation probabilities, $\langle n_l(t)\rangle = |\langle l | \psi(t)\rangle|^2$, stay irregular for each individual realization of the quench protocol, the average occupation probabilities (\ref{n_av}) are well-approximated with the occupation probabilities $n_l^{\rm th}(T) = {\rm Tr} \rho_{\rm th}(T) |l\rangle \langle l|$.
-To illustrate this agreement, we fit the average occupation probabilities (\ref{n_av}) with the thermal ones obeying the Gibbs distribution
+Since our quench protocol respects only the total energy conservation on average, we compare the averaged occupation probabilities upon equilibration with those predicted by the usual Gibbs distribution: